FreeClimbAPI/C-Sharp-Stream-A-Recording-Tutorial/README.md

    | ACCOUNT_ID              | Account ID which can be found under [API Keys](https://www.persephony.com/dashboard/portal/account/authentication) in Dashboard                                                         |
    | AUTH_TOKEN              | Authentication Token which can be found under [API Keys](https://www.persephony.com/dashboard/portal/account/authentication) in Dashboard                                               |

-3. Provide a value for the variable `recordingId` in Program.cs.
+3. Provide a value for the variable `RecordingId` in Program.cs.
 If you have created a recording, you will be able to get the recordingId from the recordings tab in your dashboard.
 To find out more about recordings, check out the [recording documentation](https://docs.persephony.com/docs/recordings-3)

 ## Runnning the Tutorial